franklynw/Listy/README.md

 Requires -

+* ButtonConfig, which is linked.
+GitHub page is [here](https://github.com/franklynw/ButtonConfig)
 * FWCommonProtocols, which is linked.
 GitHub page is [here](https://github.com/franklynw/FWCommonProtocols)

 Included in the code is SwiftUITrackableScrollView - it's not included as a dependency as Swift Package Manager couldn't resolve an unversioned packed with Listy, which is versioned.
 In any case, take a look at it [here](https://github.com/maxnatchanon/trackable-scroll-view) as there's some clever stuff there.